 Clinical trials have shown that BADAL X™ is safe and offers clearly better mobility, less complaints and significant better quality of life (Attalah et al, Plos One, 2020).
 Persons with lower limb amputation that suffer from problems associated with socket attachment of their prosthesis are perfect candidates for BADAL X™.

 Where is BADAL X available?

 OTN Implants supports and supplies a network of clinics that are specialized in the BADAL X implantation technique.
-If you interested in BADAL X, please fill in the contact form.
+If you interested in BADAL X, see here where I can go for consultation or please fill in the contact form.